hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Adding the QDISC

 The next step is adding the traffic control (TC) queueing discipline (QDISC).
 TC configuration relies on a Netlink interface.
-So, a netlink socket has to be created and an appropriate netlink message has to be sent to the kernel over the socket.
+So, you have to create a netlink socket and you have to send an appropriate netlink message to the kernel over the socket.

 The netlink socket is a routing (rtnetlink) socket with the family `NETLINK_ROUTE`.